The genomic impact of ancient structural variants on species extinction

 Project Goals

-This project capitalizes on these samples, combined with state-of-the-art sequencing technologies, to:
+This project capitalizes on these samples, combined with state-of-the-art sequencing technologies, to recover high-quality long-read sequencing data from ancient specimens and subsequently reconstruct extinct genomes de novo.

 Focusing on megafauna that went extinct during the late Pleistocene, this project will examine the evolution of structural variants under scenarios of increased genetic drift and reduced selection at unprecedented resolution.

-Moreover, the project will pioneer the direct quantification of within-species structural variant changes through time.
-It will provide new insights into genetic variants within previously unassembled genomic segments.
+Moreover, the project will pioneer the direct quantification of within-species structural variant changes through time and provide new insights into genetic variants within previously unassembled genomic segments.

 By expanding our understanding of the genetic role of structural variants on extinction events, we will contribute valuable insights into the genetic determinants beyond SNPs that influence species diversity, adaptations, survival, and eventual extinction.